-UPE has prepared an ORSA since 2014.
+UPE has prepared ORSA documents since the inception of the Solvency II regime.
 UHIL prepared its first ORSA in Q2 2020.
 The ORSA process is a key component of the Risk Management System which is aimed at assessing the adequacy of the solvency position and the risk profile on a current and forward-looking basis.

-The ORSA process documents and assesses the main risks UHIL is exposed to, or might be exposed on the basis of its Strategic Plan.
-It includes the assessment of the risks in scope of the SCR calculation, but also the other risks not included in SCR calculation.
-In terms of risk assessment techniques, stress test and sensitivity analysis are also performed with the purpose of assessing the resilience of UHIL risk profile to changed market conditions or specific risk factors.
+The ORSA process documents and assesses the main risks UHIL is exposed to or might be exposed on the basis of its Strategic Plan.
+It includes the assessment of the risks in scope of the SCR calculation, but also the other risks not included in the SCR calculation.
+In terms of risk assessment techniques, stress tests and sensitivity analysis are also performed with the purpose of assessing the resilience of the UHIL risk profile to changed market conditions or specific risk factors.

 The ORSA Report is produced on an annual basis.
-The most recent UHIL ORSA Report was approved by the Board of Directors in June 2020.
+The most recent UHIL ORSA Report was approved by the Board of Directors in June 2022.
 In addition to the annual ORSA Report, a non-regular ORSA Report will be produced if the risk profile of UPE or UHIL changes significantly.

-All results are documented in the ORSA Report and which is reviewed by the Risk and Compliance Committee and the Board.
+All results are documented in the ORSA Report and which is reviewed by the Risk and Compliance Committees and the Boards.
 After discussion and approval by the Board, the ORSA Report is submitted to the CBol.
 The information included in the ORSA Report is sufficiently detailed to ensure that the relevant results can be used in the decision-making process and business planning process.

-UHIL and UPE's risk profile, including ORSA triggers which would prompt the undertaking of a non-regular ORSA Report, is monitored on an ongoing basis and reported to the Risk and Compliance Committee quarterly.
+UHIL, UPE's risk profiles, including ORSA triggers which would prompt the undertaking of a non-regular ORSA Report, are monitored on an ongoing basis and reported to the Risk and Compliance Committees quarterly.

-The Head of Actuarial Function provides an actuarial opinion on the ORSA.
-The opinion addresses the following areas:
+The HoAF provides an actuarial opinion on the ORSA.
+The opinions address the following areas: